sfigg/commercialization-public/docset/manufacture/desktop/available-language-packs-for-windows.md

 # Available Language Packs for Windows

 The following tables show the supported language packs and language interface packs (LIPs) for Windows.
-Language packs are available for both Windows 10 and Windows Server, but LIPs are only available for client versions of Windows.
+Language packs are available for Windows 10, Windows Server 2016, and Windows Server 2012 R2.
+LIPs are available for Windows 10, but are not available for Windows Server.
 For more information, see [Language packs](https://support.microsoft.com/help/14236/language-packs#lptabs=win10).

 LIPs must be installed to the operating system that they support.
 Windows 10 LIPs cannot be used on Windows 8.1; similarly, Windows 8.1 LIPs cannot be used on Windows 10.